From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Discussion

 \subsection{Limitations and future work}

 Recent discussion about the possible risks of developing agentic systems suggests that agentic \ac{AI} will be inherently dangerous considering that lack of any meaningful methods to control these systems and comprehensively understand their process model of the world \cite{Russell2022-hc, Shavit_undated-tf, Chan2023-rk}.
-While none of our case studies involve an agentic \ac{AI}, it was clear that the \ac{PHASE} effectively map where and what humans and technical systems/processes \textit{have or do not have} control.
+While none of our case studies involve an agentic \ac{AI}, it was clear that the \ac{PHASE} effectively maps where and what humans and technical systems/processes \textit{have or do not have} control.
 We believe that this mapping can offer valuable insights in contextually examining increasingly agentic systems, especially in investigating areas of inadequate or lack of control to examine systems that are inherently unsafe or uncontrollable.

 There are many known limitations of \ac{STPA} that also transfer to \ac{PHASE}.
 First, \ac{STPA} frames interaction between processes or agents as control and feedback.
-Such framing limits how nuances in human relationships can be captured, such as collaborative decision-making, and social influence between agents.
+Such framing limits how nuances in human relationships can be captured, such as collaborative decision-making and social influence between agents.
 Furthermore, similar to any analytical process, analysts must make normative choices, assumptions, and simplifications in conducting \ac{PHASE}.
 This means that the views, values, and perspectives of the analysts affect the final analysis.
+Relatedly, the conceptual flexibility that lets analysts map social and technical elements within a boundary is also a limitation: analysts may equally choose not to include such elements, so the same flexibility that is a strength for diverse use cases can weaken an analysis in less careful hands.
+To improve robustness against this analyst-dependence, \ac{PHASE} can be conducted by multiple or deliberately diverse analysts and the resulting hazard and loss-scenario lists cross-validated against one another.
 Therefore, it is imperative to have well-established industry standards on what a quality \ac{PHASE} should look like.
-We provide our a running example in the supplementary material as a starting point.
-Lastly, \ac{PHASE} is a comprehensive hazard analysis that requires adequate expertise and time.
+We provide a running example in the supplementary material as a starting point.
+A further limitation concerns generality: our findings rest on three case studies, and although these were chosen to span distinct \ac{ML} paradigms and interaction modes, they cannot represent the full \ac{AI} landscape, so broader application is needed to test how far these adaptations generalize.
+Lastly, \ac{PHASE} is a comprehensive hazard analysis that requires adequate expertise and time; to lower this barrier, the supplementary guideline provides step-by-step instructions, templates, and a worked example, though effective use still assumes basic familiarity with the system being analyzed and with control-based reasoning.